fmoga/servustalk/README.md

 * Authentication using Google Account via OAuth 2
 * HTML5 desktop notifications
 * Inline display of image links
-* Inline display of Youtube, Soundcloud, Mixcloud links
+* Inline display of Youtube, Soundcloud, Mixcloud and mp3 links
 * Displays upcoming events in a public Google Calendar
 * Basic idle detection
 * Mentions support with `@name` syntax and autocompletion using Tab key